 Jesus said "Go and make disciples of all nations."
 Throughout church history, missionaries have based Christian mission on this statement.
 In the 18th century, Pietism and the Great Awakening gave rise to new endeavours in world mission.
 Several protestant mission societies were founded during this time.
 The missionaries of the Basel Mission, founded in 1815 as a joint effort of Christians in Southwest Germany and Switzerland, brought the Gospel to many countries in Africa and Asia.

-Through its membership in the Association of Churches and Missions in Southwest Germany (EMS), the Church in Württemberg is formally related to 17 Partner Churches in Africa and Asia.
+Through its membership in the Evangelical Mission in Solidarity (EMS), the Church in Württemberg is formally related to 17 Partner Churches in Africa and Asia.
 In cooperation with various organisations, more than three hundred Württemberg Christians are active in church service work the world over.
 Districts and parishes of the Evangelical-Lutheran Church in Württemberg maintain approximately 200 partnerships with Christian communities throughout the world.
 Through our membership in the World Council of Churches and the Lutheran World Federation we maintain formal relations with the ecumenical family.

 Ecumenical cooperation is important to the Evangelical-Lutheran Church in Württemberg.
 Of special relevance are our relations to the Roman Catholic Church, as the German population is roughly 40 precent Catholic and 40 percent Protestant.
 Following the 2nd Vatican Council from 1963 to 65, such cooperation blossomed.
 Pulpit exchanges, joint worship services and "ecumenical marriage blessings" are signs of living ecumenism in our midst.
 In order to promote unity among the churches, we have both national and regional Councils of Churches (ACK).
 Member churches (among others Orthodox, Oriental-Orthodox, Methodist and Baptist) have in common their confession of Jesus Christ as Lord and Saviour.
 The Federal Republic of Germany is multiethnic and multireligious.
 Persons of various religious and confessional heritage live here side by side.
 Our constitution guarantees freedom of religious expression.